aws/amazon-gamelift-plugin-unreal/README.md

         ```
 1. Set your project to use the source-built UE editor.
 Do this step if your game project was created with a non-source-built version of UE.
 In your game project folder, select the `.uproject` file and choose the option **Switch Unreal Engine Version**.

+1. Make sure the game's ModuleRules takes a dependency on the plugin.
+Open the .Build.cs file and add the Amazon GameLiftServerSDK dependency.
+This file is found under Your-application-name/Source/Your-application-name/.
+Add "GameLiftServerSDK" to the end of the list of PublicDependencyModuleNames.

+        public class GameLiftUnrealApp : ModuleRules
+        {
+           public GameLiftUnrealApp(TargetInfo Target)
+           {
+              PublicDependencyModuleNames.AddRange(new string[] { ..., "GameLiftServerSDK" });
+              bEnableExceptions = true;
+           }
+        }

+1. For instructions on how to integrate Amazon GameLift Server Code to your Unreal Project follow the steps here [Add Amazon GameLift server code to your Unreal project](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-engines-setup-unreal.html#integration-engines-setup-unreal-code)

 1. Rebuild the project solution.
 After completing the previous steps to update your project files, rebuild the solution.

 ## Build the Amazon GameLift C++ Server SDK